TjasaZil/MushroomSynthTheme/README.md

 - Preview
 - Mushroom Synth brings your code to life with its carefully selected palette.
 Here are some screenshots showcasing how the theme looks with various languages:

+## Customize

+To customize this theme to your liking or to tweak minor details:

+Open your User Settings (settings.json).
+Use the workbench.colorCustomizations setting.

+## Contribute

+Want to contribute to Mushroom Synth?
+Your contributions are welcome!
+Here’s how you can help improve this theme:

+- Clone this repository and open it in VS Code.
+- Run npm install to install the dependencies.
+- Press F5 to open a new window with the extension loaded.
+- Go to Code > Preferences > Color Theme and select Mushroom Synth to preview your changes.
+- Make your desired changes

 ### Yaml

 <img src="images/yml.png" alt="yml" width="700"/>